Trinigch/ReadmeGenerator/README/README.md

 To generate a README.md file, run the following command:

 node index.js

+#  The walkthrough video thatt demonstrate how a user would invoke the application from the command line

+- https://drive.google.com/file/d/10M5PlSFXXmOA-BgHX1iyQq5DIlxApS0c/view?usp=sharingLinks to an external site.

 ## Credits

 Trinidad Peterson - GitHub Username ----- Trinigch